themysticsavages/cloudbot-discord/README.md

 ###### Running cloudbot in a temporary Discord server
 # Information

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more formal than public ones.
 But you can put it in a public server if you want.
 This program is in __beta__, and it only __creates, deletes, and changes directories__ as of now.
 It will be updated more, however.

 ## Requirements

 You will need Node.JS and the npm module 'Discord'.
 If you want to use the bot in Discord, link it to a server of yours [here](https://discord.com/api/oauth2/authorize?client_id=835841382882738216&scope=bot&permissions=68608), replace the example text at the bottom of the program with your token, and run it!

 ###### If you are not running this on a dedicated server, use this bot in a server with others that you __trust__.
 Otherwise, you can go ahead.

 ## Role usage

-Creating files does not require any special roles.
-However, deleting files requires the *Administrator* role.
-This is because people may have files that they want to keep on the server running the bot, and random people may go and delete those files.
-So, the admin is the only one who can do this.
-Also, this stops people from deleting the bot file itself.
+For now creating and changing directories can be done by anyone, however, __deleting__ files and folders will require the *Administrator* role.
+This is because core files needed by the bot or files that people want to store could be deleted on purpose or by accident.

 ## Commands

 As the picture above does not show all the commands, I have provided them below:

        /mkdir example